hauntedVCR/GaiaSaleBingo/README.md

 ## V0.2.2 Notes
 - [x] Generate cards based on seeds
 - [x] Add ability to enter a seed to generate card
-  * Major code clean up and optmization
+  * Major code clean up and optimization

 ## V0.1.3 Notes
 - [x] Update script to automatically change the banner during the appropriate sale time